CAPITAL PLANNING ISSUES

 How difficult or costly will it be to opt back out of the CBLR framework at a later date?

-The proposal commits community banks to carry 2 to 3 percentage points of higher capital levels.
-While the simplicity of this approach may be beneficial, an important consideration is whether this CBLR proposal becomes a constraint on your capital management flexibility.
+The final rule commits community banks to carry higher capital levels of 9.0% relative to Prompt Corrective Action Tier 1 Leverage Ratio of 5.0% for “Well Capitalized” achievement.
+While the simplicity of this approach may be beneficial, an important consideration is whether this CBLR final rule becomes a constraint on your capital management flexibility.

 Analytical Comparison: While simplistic, a quick means to assess whether a Community Bank should take advantage of the CBLR election is to compare the cost burden of risk-based capital compliance to leveraging the additional CBLR capital with earning assets.